-- Reach agreement on whether an international definition or an adapted national definition of the indicator will be used to guide the compilation of the accounts - Define the role of the NSO in the compilation of the priority accounts and calculation of selected SDG target indicators.
-For example, this may include data quality assurance, actual compilation of the accounts, specification of input data requirements of data producers, calculation and reconciliation of indicator values, etc. - Define and assign roles and responsibilities and establish data sharing arrangements where necessary with other stakeholders for the implementation process. - Establish a technical working or steering group should be formed to oversee the implementation process (including the production of technical notes for compiling priority SEEA EEA accounts). - Agree timelines, milestones and resourcing arrangements for the compilation process.
+- Reach agreement on whether an international definition or an adapted national definition of the indicator will be used to guide the compilation of the accounts - Define the role of the NSO in the compilation of the priority accounts and calculation of selected SDG Indicators.
+A fundamental part of this is ensuring quality assurance in accordance with the requirements for official national statistics, to the degree possible.
+In addition, it may include actual compilation of the accounts, specification of requirements of data suppliers or other accounts producers, calculation and reconciliation of indicator values, etc. - Define and assign roles and responsibilities and establish data sharing arrangements where necessary with other stakeholders for the implementation process. - Establish a technical working or steering group should be formed to oversee the implementation process (including the production of technical notes for compiling priority SEEA EA accounts). - Agree timelines, milestones and resourcing arrangements for the compilation process.

-As part of the implementation process, the NSO should lead on writing a series of technical notes based on SEEA EEA Technical Recommendations and assessments in Step 2 for compiling priority SEEA EEA accounts and calculating selected SDG indicators.
+As part of the implementation process, the NSO should lead on writing a series of technical notes based on Technical Recommendations in support of the SEEA 2012 Experimental Ecosystem Accounting (SEEA EEA Technical Recommendations) (UN et al., 2017) and assessments in Step 2 for compiling priority SEEA EA accounts and calculating selected SDG indicators.
 UNSD (2014), Annex IV, provides an indicative structure for these types of notes.
 Sections 4 to 7 in this document provides a set of example technical notes pertaining to SDG 15.1.1; 15.3.1; 6.6.1; and, 11.7.1.
 It is highlighted that a collaborative and iterative design process will be required to developing these notes and the accounting approach, both in terms of organizing input data but also presenting it in a way that is easy to use.
 This may also require revisiting some of the roles and responsibilities previously assigned.
 Establishing the technical working or steering group will help streamline interactions between the producer and user stakeholder groups during this process.

-Once the technical notes and roles and responsibilities across the implementation team are confirmed, the accounting approach should be implemented and the accounts compiled and the selected SDG target indicators calculated.
-At this stage it may be necessary to clearly explain and document any differences to SDG target indicator values generated via the existing report processes.
-This should be supported by bridging tables that reconcile these differences in clear, quantified terms (see Table 8, Table 18 and Table 21 for examples).
+Once the technical notes and roles and responsibilities across the implementation team are confirmed, the accounting approach should be implemented and the accounts compiled and the selected SDG Indicators calculated.
+At this stage it may be necessary to clearly explain and document any differences to SDG Indicator values generated via the existing report processes.
+This should be supported by bridging tables that reconcile these differences in clear, quantified terms (see Table 8,

+Table 18 and Table 21 for examples).
 A final action in this step is to update the technical notes to reflect the final compilation approach implemented.